 Notice of Privacy Practices

 The Health Insurance Portability and Accountability Act (HIPAA) requires health care agencies to protect privacy and create standards for electronic transfers of health data.
 At Baystate Health we are committed to maintaining the privacy of your information.
-To read our Notice of Privacy Practices click here.
+To learn more, read our Notice of Privacy Practices.

 As a patient at any Baystate Health facility, you have the right to:

-- Be free from unnecessary restraint and seclusion.
+- Be free from unnecessary restraint or seclusion.

-- Receive information about financial assistance and free health care.
+- Receive information about your diagnosis and treatment options.

 - Receive prompt life-saving treatment in an emergency.

-- Receive an up-to-date list of all your current medications.
+- Receive an up-to-date list of all of your current medications.

-- Receive medically and factually accurate written information prepared by the Commissioner of Public Health about emergency contraception; to be promptly offered emergency contraception; and to be provided with emergency contraception upon request.
+- If the patient is a rape victim of childbearing age, to be offered prompt emergency contraception; and to be provided with emergency contraception upon request.